-Lt.
-Wade, who has served in department roles ranging from school resource officer to field training officer, will take the position vacated by now-Chief Mike Guerra, who was appointed to the top job in the department in November 2009.
-As at-will employees, both Lt.
-Wade and Chief Guerra can be fired without cause, and are not represented by a union.
+Sgt.
+Wade, who has served in department roles ranging from school resource officer to field training officer, will take the position vacated by now-Chief Mike Guerra, who was appointed to the top job in the department last November.

-Lt.
-Wade was appointed sergeant in 2006, according to Chief Guerra, and in that position was assigned to both patrol supervision and investigations.
+Sgt.
+Wade was appointed sergeant in 2006, according to Chief Guerra, and in that position was assigned to both patrol and investigations.

 His duties extended to regional work: He was a member of the multi-agency Redwood City Police Department SWAT team, and a supervisor with the regional Gang Task Force, according to an announcement issued by the Atherton Police Department.

-Lt.
+Sgt.
 Wade was among numerous applicants for the job, 16 of whom were deemed "qualified."
-He topped the list of the three finalists, who participated in interviews with Chief Guerra, according to the announcement.
+He topped the list of the three finalists who participated in interviews with Chief Guerra, according to the announcement.

 "For most investigations, the chief is the one who determines disciplinary action (if called for)," he said, likening the role to that of a judge.
 He added that it would be inappropriate for the chief to also act as investigator and prosecutor.